fluxninja/aperture/docs/content/concepts/flow-control/control-point.md

 :::tip

-Use the [`aperturectl flow-control control-points`][aperturectl] CLI command to list active control points.
+Use the `aperturectl flow-control control-points` CLI command to list active control points.

 :::